icesonata/DictApp/README.md

 | 500 | A client has quitted |
 | 502 | Server has a new slot to handle new client |
 ----------
-- CODE which has value 40X or 50X are for Load Balancing feature.
+- 40X or 50X are for load balancer.
+- CODE 302 indicates whether the word requested is found in the database or not.

+## Storage
-- User's translation history is stored locally at User's machine in an Excel file.
+- Translation history of each user is stored locally at User's machine in an Excel file, which can be found in <Path-to-directory>/DictApp/ClientDictApp/records/.
-- CODE 302 indicates both found and not found cases to tell Client site.
-- CODE values are personal convention.

 # Proxy
-- Transparent proxy
+- Proxy type: Transparent proxy
-- Proxy model applies only for one server model which means only one server is used.
+- Proxy model applies only for one server model which means only one server is used at a time.

 # Load Balance
-- Load balancer is designed for model consist of 2 servers.
+- Designed for a topology consisting of 2 servers and clients.
-- Load Balancer doesn't do neither encryption nor decryption.
-- Run at least 2 server by simply executing sln file by using Ctrl + F5 before starting running Load Balancer.
-Require a server has localhost address with port 8888 and one has locahost address with port 9000.
+- Requires at least 2 servers in running state to execute, there are two ways to create multiple server from a server source code are either executing *.sln* file using Ctrl + F5 or execute *.exe* as many time as number of servers we need.
+- Requires at least 2 servers running with port 8888 and 9000 at simultaneously, moreover, we can change this configuration in the source code of the load balancer.

 # Note
-- The application is for learning and experiment purposes.
-And I will not hide any error by using try-catch statement.
-- The application are not optimal enough to avoid wasting your machine's resources only while running.
+- After closing the application, there might be some bugs come up due to being turned off suddenly of the sockets.
+These bugs do not cause any harm to either the computer or the application hence we could ignore them.
+We can uncomment try-catch statement to avoid these bugs popping up.
+However, it is not a good practice to ignore or hide bugs.
-- The application has not handle enough error cases yet, especially cleaning stage afterward.
+- The application has not been optimized hence leading to huge consumption in computer resource.
 - Note that by default client will connect to server application at port 8080 so the proxy server and load balancing server are set with port 8080 to suit client's preconfiguration.
-Make sure to consider whether your machine's ports are available or not.
-You can change the code to suit your machine depended on your flexibility.
+Thus, make sure the required ports for this application are available on our machine or we can change it directly in the source code.
-- Note that if you don't configure capacity at Server site, it will be automatically set by default value which is equal to 2.
+- Capacity of server has a default value which is up to 2 clients are handled by the server.
-- If you want to reset Excel local database file, remember to reset index.txt in Records directrory to "1    0" afterward. (there's a tab between 1 and 0)
+- If you want to reset Excel local database file, remember to also reset index.txt in Records directrory to "1    0" (there is a tab between 1 and 0).
-- This application belongs to Big-3 team including:
+- \[Claimer] This application belongs to Big-3 team including:
     - **Nguyen Hoang Long**
     - **Nguyen Thanh Tien**
     - **Trinh Huynh Trong Nhan**